sudo-prime/crackerbarrel/README.md

  To enter manual mode (for playing the game yourself!) simply run `python crackerbarrel.py` in a terminal.

- Optionally, you can inclue the flags:
+ Optionally, you can inclue the following flags:

  `--solve, -s`: Takes optional positional argument n which is 1 by default.
 Finds nth solution.